 The Admissions Committee discourages applicants from opting to have required courses assessed on a credit/no credit (CR/NCR) basis, where this is permitted by their home institution.
 For further information on how such courses are handled from an admissions perspective, please consult our Frequently Asked Questions on this website.

 You are responsible for completing all the required courses and having your final transcripts submitted to the Registrar's Office by the deadline specified, typically early June.
 However, you may begin the application process before completing all the required courses for admission.

-Courses completed between the end of May and the beginning of your Pharmacy program cannot normally be used to meet admissions requirements and will not normally be considered by the Admissions Committee.
+Courses completed between the end of May and the beginning of the Pharmacy program will not normally be considered by the Admissions Committee in terms of admission interview offers.
 Students who have completed all required courses will have a competitive advantage.